mlresearch/v38/_posts/2015-02-21-kontorovich15.md

 ---
-title: "{A Bayes consistent 1-NN classifier}"
+title: A Bayes consistent 1-NN classifier
 abstract: We show that a simple modification of the 1-nearest neighbor classifier yields a strongly Bayes consistent learner.
 Prior to this work, the only strongly Bayes consistent proximity-based method was the k-nearest neighbor classifier, for